andrewzm/atminv/README.md

 and select the vignette under `atminv`.

-**Important:** The package `maps` has been updated to version 3.
+**Important:** The package `maps` has been updated to version 3 since publication of Paper 1.
 The results change slightly with the new maps.
 For reproducibility's sake, I now have saved the world map I use in the `data/` folder, which is equivalent to that in the `maps` package version 2.3.11.
 Also since `ggplot2 v2.0.0`, the plotting no longer works with grouped data frames.
-To obtain the required plots, converte the goruped data frame to a data frame using `data.frame()`.
+To obtain the required plots, convert the grouped data frame to a data frame using `data.frame()`.

-The `sessionInfo()` one month after releasing these results  for the first paper (after having rolled back the `maps` package) was as follows:
+The `sessionInfo()` one month after releasing the results for Paper 1 (after having rolled back the `maps` package) that yield the same results was as follows:

       R version 3.2.0 (2015-04-16)
       Platform: x86_64-pc-linux-gnu (6.4e+01-bit)